sleepingkiwi/sleepingkiwi-eleventy/readme.md

-# kiw11ty - sleepingkiwi eleventy starter/reference
+# sleepity - sleepingkiwi eleventy starter/reference

 A personal starting point for building static sites with [eleventy] using [netlify CMS] for content.